 Everyone has different investment goals, and that’s why Heartland Bank offers a wide range of debt securities (i.e. Deposits) for investors.
 All Deposits are issued by Heartland Bank Limited.

 The Deposits offered fall into three broad classes being term accounts, savings accounts and transactional accounts.
 There is something for everyone – whether you are an individual, trust or business.

-Heartland Bank's savings accounts provide competitive rates of return and the flexibility of on-call access to your funds.
+Heartland Bank's Savings Accounts provide competitive rates of return and the flexibility of on-call access to your funds.
 Withdrawals from Savings Optimiser Accounts are subject to a minimum notice period of 30 days.
 Withdrawals without the required notice may be approved at Heartland Bank's discretion, and if approved a fee will be payable of 3% of the total funds withdrawn (subject to a minimum fee of $30 and a maximum fee of $150).
-For a copy of Heartland Bank's Disclosure Statement and Savings Optimiser Accounts Investment Statement click here.
+For a copy of Heartland Bank's Disclosure Statement and Savings Accounts Fact Sheet click here.

-Heartland Bank's term accounts offer a fixed rate of return (except for Heartland Flexi Rate Term Deposit for which the interest rate may change throughout the term) for a fixed term where interest is paid to you, or added to the balance, (usually monthly, quarterly, six-monthly, annually or at maturity).
-For a copy of Heartland Bank's Disclosure Statement and Term Deposits Investment Statement click here.
+Heartland Bank's Term Deposits offer a fixed rate of return for a fixed term where interest is paid to you, or added to the balance (usually monthly, quarterly, six-monthly, annually or at maturity).
+For a copy of Heartland Bank's Disclosure Statement and Term Deposits Fact Sheet click here.